So, you think you want to become Barrister? You’re ready to stand up for justice, fight the good fight and preserve the fair execution of the law?

 Unfortunately, we have to break it to you that that is rarely the case.

 A large part of your work as a barrister will be paperwork.
 Lots and lots of paperwork.

 The hours are long, and cases require diligent attention to detail, meaning pouring over documents for hours.
 You’re going to be working to defend justice and uphold the law, once you become a barrister you’ll find there’s very little time for glamour!

 However, there are certain events and fundraisers where you’ll be able to dust off your best suit, sip on champagne and dazzle the higher-ups.

 There is a myth that to become a barrister in the UK you have to be white, male and posh.
 The legal profession in the process of taking a long hard look at itself and diversity a topic on everyone’s lips at the moment.

-While it may be true that in the past the profession was shamefully lacking in diversity, there is change ahead.
+While it may be true that the profession was shamefully lacking in diversity in the past, there is change ahead.